 • Rank ordering at least three different areas of campus as their remaining choices.

 An assignment in the Commonwealth Honors College Residential Community is not guaranteed.
 Students will be assigned based on their randomly generated priority number.
-Students can view their housing assignment and roommate information on SPIRE starting August 4, 2017.
+Students can view their housing assignment and roommate information on SPIRE starting in early August.

 Honors RAPs are course-related programs located within first-year honors buildings.
 All students are eligible for honors housing, even if they are not in an Honors RAP.
-There will be a very limited number of non RAP spaces in honors first-year buildings.
+There are a limited number of non RAP spaces in honors first-year buildings.

 The Honors RAPs are designated to a particular building, so you must live in the building in which the program is designated.